As an Amazon Associate I earn from qualifying purchases. This post may contain affiliate links, view our disclosure policy for details.

 A Cream Cheese Frosting without Butter

 When I make cakes, I usually like to use a buttercream icing like the one I used in my low carb chocolate birthday cake.
-They have always been one of my favourite kinds of frosting.
+They have always been one of my favorite kinds of frosting.

 But for cakes like a red velvet cake, gluten free black forest cake, low carb cinnamon rolls, a gingerbread cake ,a low carb carrot cake, and my healthy zucchini cake, I usually like to stick with a cream cheese frosting without butter.